mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-joplin.md

 # plugin-joplin

-Input plugin that uses Joplin notes as a data source.
+An input plugin that uses Joplin notes as a data source.

 ## input